OddOneOut/bwp-google-xml-sitemaps/readme.txt

 == Changelog ==

+= 1.2.2 =

+* Marked as WordPress 3.7 compatible.
+* Added two new Google News Sitemap languages: Turkish (tr) and Russian (ru).
+* Updated BWP Framework to fix a possible bug that caues BWP setting pages to go blank.
+* Removed Ask.com's pinging service as it has been retired.
+* **Good news**: ManageWP.com has become the official sponsor for BWP Google Xml Sitemaps - [Read more](http://betterwp.net/319-better-wordpress-plugins-updates-2013/).

 = 1.2.1 =
 As you might have guessed, this release focuses on improving the new Google News Sitemap Module which was introduced in 1.2.0.
 Below are some enhancements: